 3. Skip the sissy sauces

 If you don’t love the nutty taste, don’t use butter sauces or mild cream sauces; the inherent flavor in whole-wheat pasta will wallop delicate accompaniments.
 But if you must, add some strong-flavored cheese to balance the nuttiness.

 4. Go big

 That said, whole-wheat pasta loves big flavors.
 Try using a vibrant tomato sauce, chunky vegetable sauce, or a hearty pesto (a roasted jalapeno added to pesto makes the whole-wheatiness disappear).
-Think roasted peppers, fennel, capers, anchovies, olives – strong flavors that can stand their own against the more assertive flavor that's part and parcel of whole-wheat pasta.
+Think roasted peppers, fennel, capers, anchovies, and olives – strong flavors that can stand their own against the more assertive flavor that’s part and parcel of whole-wheat pasta.

 5. Think green(s)

-Tip: When shopping, make sure to read the label to ensure you're getting whole grains.
-Packages should list "whole [name of grain]" as the first ingredient, or look for the Whole Grain stamp, a yellow postage-size stamp issued by the Whole Grains Council.
-Be wary of labels that say "made with whole grains," which can indicate that just a miniscule amount of whole grains were used.
+Tip: When shopping, make sure to read the label to ensure you’re getting whole grains.
+Packages should list “whole [name of grain]” as the first ingredient, or look for the Whole Grain stamp, a yellow postage-size stamp issued by the Whole Grains Council.
+Be wary of labels that say “made with whole grains,” which can indicate that just a minuscule amount of whole grains were used.